Parth189p/Real-Estste-Price-Pridictor/README.md

 In this project i used different libraries of python to perform data analysis and to build a machine learning model.

-  The dataset that I used in this project is the Uci dataset of boaston mschine learning.
+  The dataset that I used in this project is the UCI dataset of boaston housing.